Willkommen auf den Seiten des Auswärtigen Amts

 If a child of German parent(s) is born outside of Germany, the child' name is not automatically evident according to German law, even if in the foreign birth certificate of the child a surname is already indicated.
 A name declaration is usually necessary when applying for a passport, or when the registration of a German birth is requested.
 Children of parents who carry a common surname according to German law automatically receive the surnames of their parents.
 If the parents carry different surnames at the time of the birth of the child or do not have a common surname according to German law, a name declaration for the child is usually necessary.
 Both parents must be present when applying for a name declaration since their signatures must be certified.
 If the submitted documents are not in English or German a translations is needed.
 In individual cases, further documents may be required.

-If you wish to register a marriage, a birth or make a name declaration, please contact the Embassy.
-You then receive the necessary form and an appointment can be arranged.
+If you wish to register a marriage, a birth or make a name declaration, please book an appointment under consular matters.
+Please download and fill out the form applicable to submit on the day of your appointment.

 In case of wishing to change your name after your marriage, it might be possible to declare your new Name with the responsible registrar's office (responsibility depends on the spouses last place of residence in Germany) while visiting Germany together.
 Please contact the registrar's office early enough in order to find out.